 - Complies with applicable Federal, State and Territory legislation and regulation.

-The Code of Practice aims to provide a platform from which all employers can strive to attain the highest possible standards of best practice.
+The SPAAL Codes of Conduct aim to provide a platform from which all employers can strive to attain the highest possible standards of best practice.

-The Code of Practice provides guidance to all licence holder members as defined in State and Territory security legislation, but, particularly to Security Firm/Master licence holders who are bound, in addition to the provisions of the legislation, by the Code in their own right and as employers, for the activities of individual class licence holders in their employ.
+The SPAAL Codes of Conduct provide guidance to all licence holder members as defined in State and Territory security legislation, but, particularly to Security Firm/Master licence holders who are bound, in addition to the provisions of the legislation, by the Code in their own right and as employers, for the activities of individual class licence holders in their employ.

 Victorian Private Security Business Licence holders must complete a CPD program in order to maintain their membership and licence.